ajaygunalan/AjVault/AjVault/electronics/Electronics.md

 C["0001 (undesired)"]--> D;
 ```

 The problem is we want the inputs to change at the same time for our DAC.
-To address this, we have a [[Electronics#Latch Circuit|Latch Citcuit]] like below:
+To address this, we have a [[Electronics/Electronics#Latch Circuit|Latch Citcuit]] like below:
 ![[latch_circuit.svg]]

 ## Shift Registers
-Although, the [[Electronics#Latch Circuit]] solves an important problem of making sure that DAC receives input signal simultaneously.
+Although, the [[Electronics/Electronics#Latch Circuit]] solves an important problem of making sure that DAC receives input signal simultaneously.
 There is another problem.
 It requires parallel inputs.
 Lot of wires.
 Lot of problems.
-Thus, we have an [[Electronics#Shift Registers]] like below:
+Thus, we have an [[Electronics/Electronics#Shift Registers]] like below:
 ![[Shift_register.svg]]
 ![[shift_reg_assembly.svg]]